GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/custom-report-windows/index.md

 Event-level reports are scheduled to be sent at the latest shortly after the report window is reached.

-### Schedule examples for event-level reports, clicks

 {% Aside %}
-Remember, if the browser isn't running when a report is scheduled to be sent, the report is sent at browser startup.
+Remember, in all the examples below, if the browser isn't running when a report is scheduled to be sent, the report is sent at browser startup.
 In this case, the browser may also delay some of these reports for a short random time on startup.
 {% endAside %}

+### Schedule examples for event-level reports, clicks

 <table class="with-heading-tint">
   <thead>